walkermiller/sam-pipeline-module/README.md

 # SAM Pipeline Cloudformation Module

-Uses AWS cdk to generate the cloudformation template to be used as a cloudformation module.
+A personal example of using AWS cdk to generate a cloudformation template to be used as a cloudformation module.

 ## Pre-reqs
 - AWS cdk